Sydney Probus Management Committee

 The Membership Officer maintains an up to date register of members and oversees the processes related to new member induction.
 He reports to committee of activity in relation to meeting attendance, new members, potential members and guests.

-System Administrator
+System Administrator & IT Services

 Tony Andrew